geerlingguy/beowulf-ai-cluster/README.md

 ## Benchmark Results

-_Currently_ I'm storing all benchmark results in my [ollama-benchmark](https://github.com/geerlingguy/ollama-benchmark?tab=readme-ov-file#findings) project.
+All benchmark results are currently stored in my [ai-benchmarks](https://github.com/geerlingguy/ai-benchmarks?tab=readme-ov-file#findings) project.

 I will eventually move cluster benchmarks into this repository, I think.
 I'm just lazy so they're all over there now.